Calculate

 What is the T-Bill break-even rate?

-The break-even rate is the minimum CD or savings account rate needed to earn more than your T-Bill after all taxes.
-Because T-Bills skip state tax, the break-even CD rate is always higher than the T-Bill rate in states with income tax.
-In states with no income tax, the break-even rate equals the T-Bill yield.
+The T-Bill break-even rate is the CD or savings rate needed to match your T-Bill after taxes.
+Because T-Bills are exempt from state tax, the required CD rate is usually higher in states with income tax.

 How do I know if my CD beats my T-Bill?